Our award winning Southern African conservation team work to help protect and research desert elephants in Namibia.

 The team’s role will involve helping to build and repair school buildings and researching the elephant population out in the desert.

-You can arrive into Swakopmund on the Saturday or Sunday to give you time to acclimatise and explore the seaside town.
-On Sunday evening you will meet the team and be given a short induction to the project.
+Arrive into the historic coastal city of Swakopmund on the Sunday, this gives you time to relax after your journey and explore.
+During the evening you will meet the team and be given a short induction to the project.

-On the Monday the group will depart on an approximate 4 hour journey to the base camp which is located on the banks of the Ugab River.
+On the Monday the group will depart on a 4 hour journey to the desert base camp.
 You will be given a project induction and tour of the base camp when you arrive.

 Each day you will travel to the local school where you take part in the morning assembly and meet the teachers and pupils.
-At the school the team may help to repaint classrooms and dormitories, and build elephant protection fences for wells or vegetable gardens.
-You will be able to take part in special lessons and after school crafts and sports sessions.
+At the school the team may help to repaint classrooms and dormitories, build elephant protection fences for wells or vegetable gardens.
+You will be able to take part in special lessons, after school crafts and sports sessions.

-The project works with the school to promote elephants in a positive light.
-The community and school live in very close proximately to the desert elephant (with elephants even occasionally passing through the playing field!) so the team lead elephant education sessions to help pupils to understand how to behave when they are close by.
+The community live in very close proximately to the desert elephant (with elephants even occasionally passing through the school playing field!) so the team lead elephant education sessions to help pupils to understand how to behave when they are close by and promote elephants positively.

 During this week you will be invited by the villagers to visit their family and you can see their homes and what their daily life entails.
 This is a unique opportunity to learn about and experience tribal life and their culture.